alopezlago/MODAQ/README.md

 *   Integrations to look into:
     -   Use Google Sheets to recreate Ophirstats-like spreadsheets, which could then use https://github.com/hftf/oligodendrocytes for analysis
     -   Import tournaments from Yellowfruit, and export Yellowfruit tournaments so they can be merged.
-        -   We'd probably want to save the state (gameState, maybe uiState) to an IndexedDB or Session Storage
     -   Export it into some format that https://github.com/hftf/belgrade can understand, so we can get visualizations quickly
     -   Wild idea would be to tie it in with the Discord Tournament Assistant; it could get the schedule from there, and let the reader choose who they are.
 This means a socket to the bot would have to be created, and could lead to DoS